SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation.md

 ⟮c390;＿Morphological interlinear glosses＿⟯ are ⟮left-aligned⟯ ⟮word-by-word (not morpheme-by-morpheme!⟯ ⟮c393;Morphemes within the same word⟯ are ⟮separated by hyphen⟯ both ⟮within the object language⟯ and ⟮in the gloss⟯.
-⟮c397;＿Grammatical category labels＿⟯ are ⟮abbreviated labels⟯ for ⟮＿sm grammatical features＿⟯ rendered in ⟮all caps⟯.
+⟮c397;＿Grammatical category labels＿⟯ are ⟮abbreviated labels⟯ for ⟮＿sm grammic features＿⟯ rendered in ⟮all caps⟯.
 ⟮c401;grammatical morphemes⟯ can be rendered by ⟮＿grammatical category labels＿⟯ or ⟮by a word in the metalanguage (e.g. in)⟯ the ⟮c404;most common⟯ ⟮＿grammatical category labels＿⟯ may be ⟮further abbreviated⟯.
 ⟮c407;Clitic boundaries⟯ are marked by ⟮an equals sign⟯.